-The FAA is working on measures to ensure that radio signals from newly activated wireless telecommunications systems can coexist safely with flight operations in the United States, with input from the aviation sector and telecommunications industry.
+The FAA is working to ensure that radio signals from newly activated wireless telecommunications systems can coexist safely with flight operations in the United States, with input from the aviation sector and telecommunications industry.

 Check here for information and updates as this work continues.

 Safety is our mission, and it guides all of our decisions.
 In the United States, 5G services launched in 46 markets on January 19, using frequencies in a radio spectrum called the C-band.
 These frequencies can be close to those used by radio altimeters, an important piece of safety equipment in aircraft.
 To make sure that this does not lead to hazardous interference, the FAA requires that radio altimeters are accurate and reliable.

 Because the proposed 5G deployment involves a new combination of power levels, frequencies, proximity to flight operations, and other factors, the FAA must impose restrictions on flight operations using certain types of radio altimeter equipment close to antennas in 5G networks.

 These safety restrictions could affect flight schedules and operations.
 The FAA continues to work every day to reduce effects of this disruption as we make progress to safely integrate 5G and aviation.

 Collaborative Work Underway to Reduce Delay, Cancellation Risk

 Is my airport affected?